 - Are you on a rollercoaster of emotions about the alcoholic/drug user’s addiction (possibly only feeling “good” when your loved one is sober)?

 If you answered “yes” to any of these questions, going to an Al-Anon meeting may be right for you.
 Attending this support group will help guide you on a path of healing and peace when coping with a loved one’s alcoholism/addiction.

 How to Find an Al-Anon Meeting Near You

-As there are typically many Al-Anon meetings available and each are ran slightly different, it is important that when considering attending a meeting, you keep an open-mind and find the group that best suits your needs.
-Additionally, is recommended that you attend at least four to six meetings to see if Al-Anon is a good fit for you.
+As there are typically many Al-Anon meetings available, and each is run slightly different, it is important that when considering attending a meeting, you keep an open mind and find the group that best suits your needs.
+Additionally, attending at least four to six meetings is recommended to see if Al-Anon is a good fit for you.

-If your loved one is struggling with alcoholism/addiction and seeking treatment, it would be beneficial to find a treatment center that works with families through counseling/therapy and provides Al-Anon style literature for you and your family.
-Understanding the disease of alcoholism/addiction is vital in the process of recovery.
+If your loved one is struggling with alcoholism/addiction and seeking treatment, it would be beneficial to find a treatment center that works with families through counseling/therapy and provides Al-Anon-style literature for you and your family.
+In addition, understanding the disease of alcoholism/addiction is vital in the process of recovery.

 To find a meeting near you, either do a Google search for Al-Anon meetings in your area or search on the official Al-Anon website.